Timothy Woods

 Traeger Ironwood 885 product sample

-The Traeger Ironwood 885 is on the expensive side of the Traeger line, paired with a lot of innovative and handy features.
+The Traeger Ironwood 885 is on the Traeger line's expensive side, paired with many innovative and handy features.

 The D2 auger drive system controls the flow of pellets to ensure none get sick inside of their wood pellet grills.